The world we live in is full of amazing facts you never knew.

 In many parts of rural China, police have opted to use geese as police animals as they are highly alert and capable of making lots of noise.

-There are sharks which can live for up to 500 years.
+There are sharks that can live for up to 500 years.

 Greenland Sharks have the longest known lifespan of all vertebrate animals.